In this post, I will show you the advantages and limitations of Object Storage.

 Perhaps one of the biggest pluses of object-based storage is its impressive compatibility with cloud-based environments offering multiple-tenant storage-as-a-service.Â

-Such co-existing technologies allow several corporations or company departments to share one storage repository, and every entity has access to a different portion of a given storage space.
+Such co-existing technologies enable multiple corporations or company departments to share a single storage repository, with each entity having access to a distinct portion of the storage space.

 2. Scalability